mynar7/RPG/README.md

 * CSS

 ## Challenges
-* When coding the game, I used literal objects instead of constructor functions to contain all the attributes for each character.
+<ul><li> When coding the game, I used literal objects instead of constructor functions to contain all the attributes for each character.
 However, the characters were intended to start each new battle with their HP/MP/SP at max.
 Characters also level up after winning a battle and start the next battle with higher stats.
 Also I originally had the moves deleted from the object when a player depleted his skill points.
 However because the character data was coded as literal objects, I wasn't able to restore those methods by copying the object.

 Fortunately, I was able to use jQuery's extend to deep copy the character objects and apply changes as needed to stats.
 This way I could level up a character, copy the character object before a battle, and then after battle use the original object to level up and continue the game, discarding the battle character object.

 After becoming more familiar with constructor functions, I realized I should have written all the character data as a constructor, allowing me to create objects as needed and with whatever stats I wanted.
-Also, I believe I could have reduced the amount of code by having a constructor for the basic character objects and applying further changes as necessary.
+Also, I believe I could have reduced the amount of code by having a constructor for the basic character objects and applying further changes as necessary.</li>

-* I also had a hard time finding assets I could use for the game.
-Going forward I realize that I need to look into pixel art or a similar means of creating my own assets instead of searching for creative commons assets or commissioning artists.
+<li>I also had a hard time finding assets I could use for the game.
+Going forward I realize that I need to look into pixel art or a similar means of creating my own assets instead of searching for creative commons assets or commissioning artists.</li>

-* During testing, I received feedback that the game could benefit from instructions.
+<li>During testing, I received feedback that the game could benefit from instructions.
 Having spent so much time on the game logic and UI, I did not realize that players wouldn't immediately be familiar with the game mechanics.
-I think I could remedy this by adding tooltips for the characters and move buttons, and also by possibly adding a general tutorial/mechanics page before the player initially chooses a character.
+I think I could remedy this by adding tooltips for the characters and move buttons, and also by possibly adding a general tutorial/mechanics page before the player initially chooses a character.</li></ul>

 ## Future Updates
 * Tooltips